MicrochipTech/RNWF11_Beta/README.md

 - Receive and Transmit needs to be set to CR+LF (See below snapshot on how it is done with Teraterm)
 - ![image](https://github.com/MicrochipTech/RNWF11_Beta/assets/47098770/3ed41f34-6350-4039-89c0-92dac958ec44)

 4. All the configurations on the device will be done using AT Cmds via the UART.
-The details regarding the supported AT CMDs can be found in the document ATCommandReference.pdf in the "doc" folder
+The details regarding the supported AT CMDs can be found in the [AT ommand Reference Manual](https://github.com/MicrochipTech/RNWF11_Beta/blob/main/RNWF11%20AT%20Command%20Reference%20Manual.pdf)
 5. Configure the SNTP details using the AT Cmds
 Please refer to the AT Command reference manual for more details on each of the command below.
     Example: